bimdata/javascript-api-client/docs/IfcApi.md

 ### HTTP request headers

-- **Content-Type**: application/json, application/x-www-form-urlencoded, multipart/form-data
+- **Content-Type**: Not defined
 - **Accept**: Not defined

 ## removeElementsFromClassificationDeprecated

-> removeElementsFromClassificationDeprecated(cloudPk, ifcPk, modelClassificationPk, projectPk, uuid, elementRequest)
+> removeElementsFromClassificationDeprecated(cloudPk, ifcPk, modelClassificationPk, projectPk, uuid)

 Remove the classification from all elements